Skip to main content

 It is not surprising that the large corporations responsible for many occupational health risks downplay the toxic nature of the fracking business, and in turn, fail to properly study the effects of toxic exposure, and fail to warn and protect employees.
 With that said, any employee injured on a fracking worksite may have a claim against their employer.

-A May 2014 report from the U.S. AFL-CIO warned about the occupational risks of America’s fracking-fueled oil and gas boom, noting deaths in the industry were up by 23 percent in 2012 alone.
-There is a concern nationwide, including Ohio, where over 300 fracking wells have been drilled in recent years.
+A report from the U.S. AFL-CIO warned about the occupational risks of America’s fracking-fueled oil and gas boom, noting deaths in the industry were up nationwide.

 The oil and gas industry has never claimed the safest work sites.
 The fatality among oil and gas workers hovers around eight times higher than the all-industry rate.
 Injuries and deaths are caused by road and rail accidents, machinery mishaps, valve failure and toxic chemical exposure.